OB-lab/James_et_al._2021-MBE/README.md

 The *estimation* file specifies the search range of the parameters defined in the *template* file.
 The lower range limit is an absolute minimum, whereas the upper range is only used as a maximum for choosing a random initial value for the parameter.
 It is divided into three fixed sections in the following order:

   + Parameters: It lists the main parameters and its respective initial search range.
-Each parameter can either be uniformly or log-uniformly distributed and its values can be either recorded or omitted in the output files.
-Some parameters, such as *ANCSIZE*, are specified in this section despite they were not invoked in the *template* file.
-This is because they are later used to calculate other complex parameters that indeed were specified in the *template* file, such as *RESIZE* (see below).
+Each parameter can either be uniformly or log-uniformly distributed and its values can be either be recorded or omitted in the output files.
+Some parameters, such as *ANCSIZE*, are specified in this section despite not being invoked in the *template* file.
+This is because they are later used to calculate other complex parameters that were specified in the *template* file, such as *RESIZE* (see below).

   + Rules: It includes a set of conditions to be met among the above simple parameters.
 For instance, in a secondary contact model, it should be specified that the secondary contact event happened after the divergence of the involved populations.